 But today, the bar you’re working in is not a saloon.
-Chances are, you’re working in a place that has not only acquired a certain reputation but also has to meet certain expectations for you to keep your patrons coming back.
-Now, the bar experience is more about meeting new people, enjoying a game on the tube, or celebrating a special event.
+Chances are, you’re working in a place that has not only acquired a particular reputation but also has to meet certain expectations for you to keep your patrons coming back.
+The bar experience is more about meeting new people, enjoying a game on the tube, or celebrating a special event.
 The drinks you serve are only the icing on the cake.
 When you know what your patrons expect when they sit at your bar, it is your responsibility as the bartender to court them and schmooze them with your expert hospitality successfully.
 By ensuring that each of your patrons adheres to the code of ethics for your type of bar, you’re in a better position to keep your business running smoothly so that everyone remains satisfied.

 It’s All About Performance

 True bartending is more than a profession; it is a work of art.
 You have to know more than the right ingredients to put in a drink.
 You must also know how to be a good psychiatrist, social consultant, mathematician, and put on the charm simultaneously.
 You need to put a little charisma to work in order to keep your customers happy while you’re multitasking.
 The better you are at learning how to manage your customers and keep them happy at the same time, the more likely they will return again and again.
 It may be the drinks that draw them in, but it will be the service and your ability to manage the environment by enforcing proper etiquette that will keep them coming back.